Approx. Time Difference

 Pre-ILP Attendance Policy

 Classes are held regularly Monday through Friday.
 There are some Saturday excursions.
 You are expected to attend all field exercises and guided tours, which are integral components of the courses.
 You are allowed one absence per class on the Pre-ILP program.
-Any absence beyond the limit will result in a deduction of a third of a grade (approximately 3%) from your final grade.
+Any absence beyond the limit will result in a deduction of a third of a grade (approximately 3%) from your final raw total.
 If you are absent due to a medical reason, you need to submit a doctor’s note.
-In addition, two tardies are equal to one unexcused absence.
+In addition, two tardies are equal to one unexcused absence (being 10 minutes late to class gives you a tardy).
 There are no exceptions.
 No make-ups are allowed for missed work.
 If you miss class when an assignment (quiz, written or oral test, paper due) is taking place, you must submit a valid doctor’s note in order to avoid getting an F grade for the assignment.

 Graduate students can be accommodated in most fields at the University of Bologna.